usnistgov/OSCAL/working/FedRAMP/readme.md

 Parameter assignment can subsequently be made in the the bridge framework document, which may be easier than assigning them in the final profile.

-**primary source:** `fedramp-oscal-bridge.xml` - the bridge framework document being assessed
+**primary source**: `fedramp-oscal-bridge.xml` - the bridge framework document being assessed

-**secondary source:** The OSCAL catalog or profile being referenced for (by) the assessment.
-Note that when this is a profile, it must be *resolved* into acontrol catalog (at least implicitly).
+**secondary source**: The OSCAL catalog or profile being referenced for (by) the assessment.
+Note that when this is a profile, it must be *resolved* (internally) into a (filtered) control catalog.

 **result**: A copy of the bridge framework is produced, with annotations and parameters included.

 ### Rewriting the bridge framework as a profile

+(In place we have an XSLT, `fedramp-framework-to-profile.xsl`, which produces a profile for our test document, in reference to SP800-53 (the entirety).
+However, we need it to work not only against the full catalog but also against its profiles.
+Also we need more robust error handling.
+So what follows here are generalized requirements.)

 Given the edited bridge document, checked and tested against an authority (and with no remaining dangling components), another XSLT can produce a profile document recapitulating the operations of the framewok in control selection and parameter assignment.

+(Note that it does need fallback behavior defined for cases where the bridge framework does not line up against the intended catalog.
+But a profile is expected: should this be runtime failure? or should dangling components or parameters be dropped?)

-**primary source:** `fedramp-oscal-bridge.xml` - the bridge framework document being assessed
+**primary source**: `fedramp-oscal-bridge.xml` - the bridge framework document being assessed

-**secondary source:** The OSCAL catalog or profile being referenced for (by) the assessment.
+**secondary source**: The OSCAL catalog or profile being referenced for (by) the assessment.

 **result**: An OSCAL profile document referencing the authority (catalog or profile) copy of the bridge framework is produced, with annotations and parameters included.